ranja-sarkar/stats/README.md

 2. Quartile deviation

-3. Interquartile range (quartile deviation is half of the interquartile range)
+3. Interquartile range (quartile deviation is half of the interquartile range) -> boxplots visually represent this range

 4. Variance